Michelanne Forster

-Michelanne Forster (born 26 April 1953) is a New Zealand playwright and scriptwriter who was born in California, USA.
-Her writing career began in the 1980s at Television New Zealand where she worked on the popular pre-school program Play School.
+Michelanne Forster (born 26 April 1953) is a New Zealand playwright and scriptwriter who was born in California, US.
+Her writing career began in the 1980s at Television New Zealand where she worked on the popular pre-school programme Play School.
 Her plays have been performed both nationally and internationally and are often based on historical accounts.
 In 2011 Forster was the writer-in-residence at the Michael King Writer's Centre.

 Education

 Forster graduated from the University of Auckland with a Bachelor of Arts and also holds a Diploma in Teaching from the Auckland Secondary Teachers College.
 In 2014 she completed her honours in Drama through the University of Auckland.